Flax in New Zealand: Flax mills

 Mills were driven by water wheels, small stationary steam engines, or portable engines.

 With extensive burning of bush, few fire brigades, and little piped water, fire was a hazard for most buildings and flax was no exception.
 In 1890 a report on a fire in a large quantity of growing flax said, "These fires in most cases arise from gross carelessness, which might easily be avoided.
 Already in the past the quantity of green flax destroyed by this agency is very great."
 Mills were burnt too.

 George Rutherford built a flax mill beside Kaitoke Creek, Raglan, in the early 1900s.
 This boiler was placed beside the boardwalk in 2008.

 By 1890 3,198 people were employed, but average pay was only £73 a year, among the lowest of average wage rates at the time.
 There were also frequent cases of workers caught in machines.
 Initially unions were resisted, as in the report of an 1891 strike, which said, "Mr Hall intends to proceed to Auckland for the purpose of procuring fresh men to work the mill."
 The Industrial Conciliation and Arbitration Act 1894 and growth of unions improved the low pay and conditions.
 By 1913 a commentator wrote, "A few years ago flax milling was largely done by boys who received a few shillings per day, now in these more enlightened (?) days a boy gets a man’s wage.
 For instance the minimum wage paid this season at Mr Rutherford's Te Aoterei mill has been 11s 3d for a ten-hour day."

+Contemporary uses

+In 2023 chemist Erin Leitao was awarded a Marsden Fund grant to study alternatives to PFAS (per- and polyfluoroalkyl substances, known as "forever chemicals" because of their resistance to breaking down in the environment).
+Under experimental conditions, short strands of harakeke proved effective at removing PFAS from water; various other cellulose-based substances had been used to filter PFAS, but harakeke fibres are very rigid and proved as effective a sorbent as activated carbon, while being simple and inexpensive to harvest and prepare.